argoproj/argo-events/api/event-source.md

 <p>

-Value of the event source
+Data of the event source

 </p>